-“I’m going to be challenged a lot in nursing school, and I’d like you to check in on me every once in a while to see how it’s going.”
+If you’re not sure how to ask someone to be your accountability partner or part of your support system, try saying something like, “I’m going to face a lot of challenges in nursing school, and I’d like you to check in on me every once in a while to see how it’s going.”

 Not only will your friend or family member feel appreciated, but they might even ask to be your cheerleader, too.

-Trust us, there’s enough motivation to go around!
+Trust me, there’s enough motivation to go around!